 Uxmal Ruins entrance fee and opening hours

-The fee to enter Uxmal for foreigners is MXN 495 (about $26 USD), but it’s a little complicated.
-Although this is steep in comparison to other entrance fees to other Mayan ruins, a larger part of the entrance fee goes directly to the Yucatan state, while MXN 85 (short of $4.5 USD) is paid to the federal government.
+The total fee to enter Uxmal for foreigners is MXN 495 (around $30 USD), of which a larger part goes directly to the Yucatan state, while MXN 90 is paid to the federal government.

-Don’t forget to factor in the cost of parking (MXN 30, or $1.50) if you drive yourself to Uxmal from Merida.
+Don’t forget to factor in the cost of parking if you drive yourself to Uxmal from Merida.

 When to visit Uxmal Ruins